-It is normal for there to be drainage and for the dressing/ACE wrap to become blood tinged.
-If this occurs, reinforce with additional dressing.
+It is normal for there to be drainage and for the dressing to become blood tinged.
 You may change your surgical dressing after 48 hours.
-You can take all the padding off, but keep the incisions covered with either bandaids or sterile gauze.
+You can take all the padding off, but keep the incisions covered with either band-aids or sterile gauze.